 When choosing a support coordinator or plan manager you need to consider the following questions:

-- Is the support coordinator or plan manager impartial?
+- Is the health support coordinator or plan manager impartial?
 If their business also offers support services, do they have a robust conflict of interest policy?

 - Do they communicate clearly in words you can understand?